Beargruug/skipper.nvim/README.md

-# func-jumpr.nvim
+# func-jumper.nvim

-`func-jumpr.nvim` is a Neovim plugin designed to enhance your coding workflow by allowing you to quickly jump to function declarations within your code.
+`func-jumper.nvim` is a Neovim plugin designed to enhance your coding workflow by allowing you to quickly jump to function declarations within your code.
 It leverages Neovim's built-in functionality for effective code parsing, making navigation seamless and intuitive.

 ## Features